 When the node detects a joined server, and it enters an existing cluster instead of making a new cluster, this message is output.
-Refer to Section "Alphabetical list of messages" for details of the message.
+Refer to Section "Chapter 5 CF Messages" in the PRIMECLUSTER Messages for details of the message.

 Several options for the command cftool(1M) are available as sources for information.
 The following is an example: